-In general, AIDD works very well on large sparse networks, and the performance on both tasks decreases as the edge density increases, as shown in Fig. \ref{fig:node_and_data}(b).
+In general, our model works very well on the large sparse networks, and the performance on both tasks decreases as the edge density increases, as shown in Fig. \ref{fig:node_and_data}(b).

 We can improve the accuracy by increasing the amount of data.
-Figure \ref{fig:node_and_data}(a) shows how the area under curve (AUC) depends on both network size and data volume to be fed into the model systematically, and similar contours can be obtained on MSE errors (see Supplementary Section 2).
+Figure \ref{fig:node_and_data}(a) shows how the area under the curve (AUC) depends on both network size and data volume to be fed into the model systematically.
 There is a trade-off between network size and data volume under a given accuracy, as shown in Fig. \ref{fig:node_and_data}(a).
 It is interesting to observe that data volume is sensitive to network size only when the number of nodes is between 300 and 500, and beyond that, a minimum amount of data volume is sufficient to obtain an acceptable accuracy (e.g., $AUC=0.7$), and this almost does not depend on how large the network is.
 We suppose that the given total number of epochs is sufficient for training the model only for networks smaller than 300, which is the reason why a sudden increase in data volume is observed.
 When the size is larger than 500, the model can converge quickly when sufficient data volume is provided; therefore, the curves become insensitive again.